ubccr/xdmod/docs/upgrade.md

 Open XDMoD 11.0.2 changes the `/rest/warehouse/raw-data` endpoint used by the [Data Analytics Framework](data-analytics-framework.md) to respond with chunked transfer encoding rather than a JSON text sequence.
-An effect of this is that if a connection is closed unexpectedly before all the data is sent, it can now be detected by the absense of `0\r\n\r\n` at the end of the stream.
+An effect of this is that if a connection is closed unexpectedly before all the data are sent, it can now be detected by the absense of `0\r\n\r\n` at the end of the stream.
 Previously, there was no way to detect such an error from the client side.